Sevierville, Tennessee – There’s more to see than Dollywood

-When most Americans think of Sevierville, Tenn, the image that comes to mind is of its decidedly unmanly most famous native, Dolly Parton.
-And though the philanthropic Parton has done a ‘world of good for the region (which includes tourist havens Gatlinburg and Pigeon Forge), there are also attractions for the boys, Women readers need not turn away- if adventure and the outdoors are your thing, you’ve come to the right place.
+When most Americans think of Sevierville, Tennessee, the image that comes to mind is of its decidedly unmanly most famous native, Dolly Parton.
+And though the philanthropic Parton has done a ‘world of good for the region (which includes tourist havens Gatlinburg and Pigeon Forge), there are also attractions for the boys.
+Women readers need not turn away- if adventure and the outdoors are your thing, you’ve come to the right place.
 Lodging options range from a friendly Hampton Inn, to Wilderness at the Smokies with its indoor and outdoor waterparks, to the well appointed and spacious family rentals of Oak Haven Resort & Spa, which are very reasonable, especially for two-to-three family shares.
 Once settled in, get the activity started by taking in a Tennessee Smokies baseball game at Smokies Stadium.
 Big leaguers Shawn Green, Dan Uggla, Yadier Molina and Roy Halladay played here (against the likes of Birmingham’s Michael Jordan- yes, that one).
 You’ll love the atmosphere at the Chicago Cubs’ AA affiliate, and the ballpark is convenient to several hotels.

 Okay, now it’s time to actually participate.
 No better place than Climbworks, where new courses and a genial staff welcome zipliners and mountain bikers.
 Climbworks is a day trip in itself, if one partakes of both activities.
 The company is designing an urban zipline experience in Nashville- stay tuned.